-As a result of the November elections, the Republican Party has taken control of the legislative and executive branches of the federal government, as well as most of the Governorships and state legislative bodies throughout the country.
-What this means in practical terms, is that the Republican Party platform is free from the policy action “gridlock” that stymied conservative political action over the last 8 years.
-As a community, people with disabilities, their families and other stakeholders need to be informed about Republican ideals of distributive justice, social welfare and government oversight; as changes to these policies will impact the lives of millions.
+As a result of the November elections, the Republican Party has taken control of the legislative and executive branches of the federal government, as well as most of the governorships and state legislative bodies throughout the country.
+In practical terms, this means that the Republican Party platform is free from the policy action “gridlock” that stymied conservative political action over the last 8 years.
+As a community, people with disabilities, their families, and other stakeholders need to be informed about Republican ideals of distributive justice, social welfare, and government oversight.
+Changes to these policies will impact the lives of millions.

 The Republican Party platform states that:

-Even though the Patient Protection and Affordable Care Act (ACA or “Obamacare”) passed as an amalgam of previous attempts at bipartisan healthcare reform throughout the administrations of multiple presidencies[v], the contentious nature of the debate surrounding this legislation is no surprise given the diffuse costs associated with the ACA, in comparison to the relatively concentrated benefits of the major aspects of the plan; i.e. insuring the uninsured, and those with more costly medical expenses.
+Even though the Patient Protection and Affordable Care Act (ACA or “Obamacare”) passed as an amalgam of previous attempts at bipartisan healthcare reform throughout the administrations of multiple presidencies,[v] the contentious nature of the debate surrounding this legislation is no surprise given the diffuse costs associated with the ACA, in comparison to the relatively concentrated benefits of the major aspects of the plan; i.e., insuring the uninsured, and those with more costly medical expenses.
 But for people with disabilities, many aspects of the ACA represent a lifeline to good health, community engagement, and economic security.
 In the newest revisions to the now defunct healthcare bill, Republicans propose to reverse the trend of concentrated benefits and diffuse costs by eliminating the requirements to charge the same price for insurance regardless of the health status of the insured.
 It threatens protections for people with pre-existing conditions by allowing states an opt-out provision, and would no longer require that insurers cover a minimum of essential health benefits.
-The new revisions would also allow the Community First Choice Option in the ACA to expire - a Medicaid provision which allows states to provide more home and community based options to beneficiaries.
+The new revisions would also allow the Community First Choice Option in the ACA to expire—a Medicaid provision that allows states to provide more home- and community-based options to beneficiaries.

 Regardless of personal political ideologies, the shift in policy action within the executive and legislative branches will undoubtedly result in real-world impact on the everyday lives of Americans with disabilities.
 Now more than ever, it is important to pay attention to changes as they are proposed, in order to effectively prepare and plan for the future.
 A better informed electorate can help to direct the dialogue around healthcare reform, to ensure that people with disabilities are not left behind.